voryx/event-loop/README.md

-# Auto creates and starts the react interop event loop
+# Auto creates and starts the react event loop

 This library does nothing more than create a react event loop factory and register it to start when the script runs `register_shutdown_function`